Skip to main content

 });

-}, [actions, setAnswer, taskid, trrack]);
+}, [actions, setAnswer, trrack]);

 For a basic HTML + D3 example, see our Dots example.
-Creating a trrack instance and actions works the same as above, just without the react hooks.
+Creating a Trrack instance and actions works the same as above, just without the React hooks.

-Using trrack for undo/redo
+Using Trrack for undo/redo

 trrack.currentChange(() => {

-const selectedBar = trrack.getState().selectedBar;
+const response = trrack.getState().response;

 });